amirhosseinzlf/SMARLA/README.md

     Replication package of STARLA
      .
      |
-     |STARLA/
+     |Cart-Pole/                                  Cart-Pole use case
      |
-     |--- Cart-Pole/                               Cart-Pole use case
+     |---------- SMARLA_CartPole.ipynb            Implementation of the SMARLA on Cart-Pole problem
      |
-     |---------- /RQ/                              Codes to replicate RQ1 - RQ2 and RQ3
+     |---------- RQ_CartPole.ipynb                Codes to replicate RQ1 - RQ2 and RQ3
      |
-     |---------- STARLA.ipynb                      Implementation of the algorithm on Cart-Pole problem
      |
-     |---------- Execute_Results.ipynb             Execution of the result (required for RQ1 and RQ3)
+     |Mountain_Car/                               Mountain-Car use case
      |
+     |---------- SMARLA_MountainCar.ipynb         Implementation of the SMARLA on Mountain-Car problem
      |
-     |--- Mountain_Car/                            Mountain Car use case
+     |---------- RQ_MountainCar.ipynb             Codes to replicate RQ1 - RQ2 and RQ3
      |
-     |---------- /RQ/                              Codes to replicate RQ1 - RQ2 and RQ3
      |
-     |---------- RUN_STARLA_MTC.ipynb                      Implementation of the algorithm on Mountain Car problem
-     |
-     |---------- RE_EXECUTE_MTC.ipynb             Execution of the result (required for RQ1 and RQ3)

 ### Dataset Structure

   A Dataset is provided to reproduce the results.
-This dataset contains our DRL agent, training data of the agent, episodes of random testing of the agent, episodes generated STARLA, execution data of generated episodes as well as the data required to compare the similarities of states and answer RQs for both use cases.
+This dataset contains our DRL agent, episodes of random testing of the agent, Abstraction files, and the safety monitoring models for each case study.
 Thus the dataset is devided into two parts:
-  1. Dataset_Cart_Pole
+  1. Cart-Pole
-  2. Dataset_MTC
+  2. Mountain-Car

   below is the structure of the dataset:

     Dataset
      .
-     |Dataset_Cart_pole/
+     |Cart-Pole/
      |
-     |--- /dqn-cartpole-50000-with127-GA-Mut-2.pkl             Trained DQN agent 50k steps in Cartpole environment
+     |--- /Trained_agent/                                      Trained DQN agent 70k steps in Cart-Pole environment
      |
-     |--- /dict_GA_Mut_10-09-2020.csv                          Training data of ML models
+     |--- /Random_episodes/                                    Random episodes generated for training and testing
      |
-     |--- /Abstract_unique1_for_d=1.pickle                     Abstract states data
+     |--- /ABS/                                                Abstraction data
      |
-     |--- /mutation_number_t.pickle                            Number of Mutations that happened during the search
+     |--- /ML_models/                                          ML based safety monitoring models
      |
-     |--- /random_test_data.pickle                             Random tests episodes representing the final policy of the agent.
-This also provides the data as a baseline for comparison.
      |
-     |--- /random_test_data_start_state.pickle                 Initial states of random episodes
      |
-     |--- /Results/                                            Generated episodes as a result of running STARLA.ipynb.
-This folder contains results of 20 executions
+     |Mountain-Car/
      |
-     |--- /Executions/                                         Executed results
+     |--- /Trained_agent/                                      Trained DQN agent 90k steps in Mountain-Car environment
      |
-     |--- /Execution-Similarity/                               Executed results + similarity of states
+     |--- /Random_episodes/                                    Random episodes generated for training and testing
      |
+     |--- /Abstraction/                                        Abstraction data
      |
-     |
-     |
-     |Dataset_MTC/
-     |
-     |--- /dqn-4-1-6-89946.zip                                 Trained DQN agent 90k steps in Mountain Car environment
-     |
-     |--- /Final_episodes_trainand_Test_2062_FIXED2.pickle     Training data of ML models
+     |--- /ML_models/                                          ML based safety monitoring models
-     |
-     |--- /newly_seen_abs.pickle                               Newly seen abstract states during the search
-     |
-     |--- /ToTalMutationNumber0.pickle                         Number of Mutations that happened during the search
-     |
-     |--- /RandomDataset/                                      Random tests episodes representing the final policy of the agent.
-This also provides the data as a baseline for comparison.
-     |
-     |--- /Abstraction/                                        Abstract class data
-     |
-     |--- /Results/                                            Results of running RUN_STARLA_MTC.ipynb.
-This folder contains results of 20 executions
-     |
-     |--- /Generation/                                         Generated episodes in 20 executions
-     |
-     |--- /Exe_Sim/                                            Executed results + similarity of states

 ----------------